Quick Menu

 - Wonder at the dzongs (great citadels) of Bhutan with their striking architecture

-- See an archery demonstration, Bhutanese dance and enjoy a farewell dinner in Paro
+- See an archery demonstration, and Bhutanese dance and enjoy a farewell dinner in Paro

 - Wander the unique streets of Thamel enjoying the sights and sounds of this bustling area